Looking for the best countries for Americans to move to? Let met help.

 - It’s very far from the US and pretty much everywhere else

 One of the more popular options for those that want to work and live in New Zealand is to check the Skills Shortage List.
-As of writing (2020), the list is looking for people skilled in construction, doctors, nurses, psychiatrists, IT specialists, chefs, electricians, and engineers.
+As of writing (2021), the list is looking for people skilled in construction, doctors, nurses, psychiatrists, IT specialists, chefs, electricians, and engineers (among other skills).

 If you are skilled in one of the jobs on the skills shortage list, you may be able to apply directly for residency in New Zealand.